kingslayer08ayan/kingslayer08ayan/README.md

 - 👋 Hi, I’m Ayan Maity and I am currently studying for my btech in Information Technology
 - 👀 I’m interested in ... app dev using android studio and competitive coding mainly in codechef and codeforces!
-- 🌱 I’m currently learning ... advanced concepts on data structures and graphs ,and exploring the Android Studio
+- 🌱 I’m currently learning ... data science and machine learning using python
-- 💞️ I’m looking to collaborate on ...
-Simple app dev problems and repositories for advancement of existing libraries in C,C++ and Java
+- 💞️ I’m looking to collaborate on ... data science and data analysis based projects
 - 📫 How to reach me ... email-ayanmaity874@gmail.com